Written By Ron Parker

 This bolt from Barnett is straightforward without extra frills that add unnecessary costs.
 If you're a serious hunter but just want a standard bolt that will get the job done without going over budget, this is our recommendation.
 The tough yet lightweight carbon shafts can provide bone-breaking penetration while increasing your range so you can take longer, more successful shots in the field.

-As the name suggests, penetration is where the Executioner stands out.
+As the name suggests, accuracy is where the Executioner stands out.
 The shaft itself weighs 323 grains meaning that with a nock and broadhead, you'll be getting into big game territory.
 Plus, it comes with an Executioner brass insert that helps it punch through cartilage and even bone to hit the kill zone.
-While it may be a bit heavy for starter crossbows, it will make the most of today's powerful top-shelf models.
+This was the most accurate crossbow bolt that we tested.

 Pros: